 14. Learn to Surf

 You’ll be guided by your expert instructor who will teach you how to paddle and pop up on waves.
 Before long, surfing won’t feel like such work at all.
-With sun shining down and green mountains as far as they eye can see-you are sure not want this moment to ever stop!
+With the sun shining down and green mountains as far as the eye can see-you are sure not want this moment to ever stop!

 15. Take Photos at Lumahai Beach